Gateway Documentation

 • Consumers

-A Consumer typically refers to an entity that consumes or uses the APIs managed by Kong Gateway.
+A Consumer is an entity that identifies an external client that consumes or uses the APIs managed by Kong Gateway.

 • Plugins